vglfr/tan/README.md

 #### Features

 - quickly visualize NER annotations from Spacy
-- add new annotations using vim-like interface
+- start labeling instantly (no Docker hassle like in Doccano or Label Studio)
-- modify and delete existing annotations
+- vim-like keybindings and interface

 #### Installation

-- `nix shell vglfr/tan#default` with Nix
+- `nix shell github:vglfr/tan#default` with Nix
 - `cargo install tan-annotation-tool` with crates.io

 #### Usage